Doug Wojcik: Early career

 In high school, Wojcik played at Wheeling Central Catholic High School under Skip Prosser, who went on to coach at Loyola University Maryland, Xavier University and Wake Forest University.
 Prosser and Wojcik led Wheeling Central Catholic to its first West Virginia SSAC "AA" State Championship in 1982.
 Wojcik graduated from the United States Naval Academy in 1987 and served in the Navy until 1992.
 While at Navy, Wojcik had a very successful playing career as a three-year starter at point guard for the Midshipmen alongside Hall of Famer David Robinson, amassing several team records for assists.
 He also received the Coaches' Calvert Award presented by the Naval Academy Athletic Association.
-Once Wojcik completed his military service, he returned to Annapolis as an assistant coach, helping Navy to three Patriot League titles and three NCAA tournament berths—in 1994, 1997, and 1998.
-Wojcik continued his coaching career at Notre Dame, North Carolina (2001 Regular-season Champions) and Michigan State (2005 Final Four) until he was hired for his first head coaching job by Tulsa.
+Once Wojcik completed his military service, he returned to Annapolis as an assistant coach, helping Navy to four Patriot League titles and three NCAA tournament berths—in 1994, 1997, and 1998.
+Wojcik continued his coaching career at Notre Dame, North Carolina (2001 ACC Regular-season Champions) and Michigan State (2005 Final Four) until he was hired for his first head coaching job by Tulsa.
 He was considered one of the top assistants in the country, being named a "Head Coach in the Waiting" by Athlon Sports in 2001 and by ESPN's Jay Bilas in 2003.
 Wojcik was also recognized as "Assistant Coach on the Rise" by Andy Katz of ESPN.com.